 Communicating with you and responding to your requests or application.
 If you fill out the online application we process information about you to communicate with you about your application or job interests.
-For example, we may update you on the status of your application, inform you about new vacancies or invite you for recruitment activities such as a phone screening, skype interview or in-person interview.
+For example, we may update you on the status of your application, inform you about new vacancies or invite you for recruitment activities such as a phone screening, skype interview, or in-person interview.

-For recruitment, evaluation and hiring purposes - We process information about you to connect the right job applicant with the right job and evaluate whether you are the right applicant for a position.
+For recruitment, evaluation, and hiring purposes - We process information about you to connect the right job applicant with the right job and evaluate whether you are the right applicant for a position.
 If you are selected for a position with one of our clients, information about you will also be used to facilitate the hiring process.
 Please be aware that, prior to hiring you and in order for PGI to be able to extend an offer to you, you may be requested to complete a background check.

-To maintain the security of our systems - We may use personal information about you as necessary to maintain the security of our website, systems and networks.
-For example, we may process information about you when investigating suspicious activity on our site, systems and networks.
+To maintain the security of our systems - We may use personal information about you as necessary to maintain the security of our website, systems, and networks.
+For example, we may process information about you when investigating suspicious activity on our site, systems, and networks.

 To comply with applicable laws and regulations and to operate our business - In some cases, we may process information about you to comply with applicable laws and regulations, such as legally mandated reporting or other legal process requests.
-We may also process information about you in the performance and organization of our business and internal management, for example to conduct audits and investigations, for mergers and acquisitions, finance and accounting, archiving and insurance purposes and in the context of dispute resolution.
+We may also process information about you in the performance and organization of our business and internal management, for example, to conduct audits and investigations, for mergers and acquisitions, finance and accounting, archiving and insurance purposes, and in the context of dispute resolution.

 HOW IS PERSONAL INFORMATION USED?

 The main reason for using your personal details is to help you find employment or other work roles that might be suitable for you.
-The more information we have about you, your skillset and your experience, the more bespoke we can make our service and the more successful we are in securing the right job for you.
+The more information we have about you, your skillset, and your experience, the more bespoke we can make our service and the more successful we are in securing the right job for you.

-We may use and process your personal data for purposes listed below if we deem it necessary to do so for our legitimate interests.
+We may use and process your personal data for the purposes listed below if we deem it necessary to do so for our legitimate interests.
 Please note that this list is not exhaustive.

 If for recruitment purposes - We collect the information you provide us when applying for an open position via our website.
-We store your details (and update them when necessary) on our databse so that we can contact you in relation to recruitment.
-We assess data about you against open positions we think may be suitable to you.
+We store your details (and update them when necessary) on our database so that we can contact you in relation to recruitment.
+We assess data about you against open positions we think may be suitable for you.
 We allow you to participate in job fairs and skype interviews if you choose to do so.
 Any given permission can be withdrawn at any time by sending an email to email@example.com.

 If for US visa purposes / extension of status – you are contacting us because you are interested in securing a job in the United States or extending your legal status in the US.
-For us to properly assist you in securing a visa to the US (once employment has been secured with one of our clients) we require access to information about you, about your prior visa applications, about your travels to/from the US, passport number, issuance and expiration dates, and so on.
+For us to properly assist you in securing a visa to the US (once employment has been secured with one of our clients) we require access to information about you, your prior visa applications, your travels to/from the US, passport number, issuance, and expiration dates, and so on.

 If for employment purposes - we collect the information you provide to us in order for us to fulfill the purpose for which you are contacting; that is to secure a job in the United States with one of our clients.
 This processing of the data is necessary to perform the engagement between you and us.
 The data we collect can be retained it for up to 7 years after the employment ends.
 The exact period will be based on what is prescribed by law.

-If for job alert purposes – we keep the information in our records so that we can alert you of job opportunities that may arise and to provide our clients with pertinent details about you should they be interested in considering you for possible employment.
+If for job alert purposes – we keep the information in our records so that we can alert you of job opportunities that may arise and provide our clients with pertinent details about you should they be interested in considering you for possible employment.

 If for legal purposes - Sometimes it may be necessary for us to process personal data and, where appropriate and in accordance with local laws and requirements, sensitive personal data in connection with exercising or defending legal claims.
 Article 9(2)(f) of the GDPR allows this where the processing "is necessary for the establishment, exercise or defense of legal claims or whenever courts are acting in their judicial capacity".
 This may arise for example where we need to take legal advice in relation to legal proceedings or are required by law to preserve or disclose certain information as part of the legal process.